grannycart/by-sound-alone_source/notes-and-edits/second-round_edits.md

 		* Might be better at this point to move right to the garbage gyre
 		* this is in line for being cut after the director's cut
 * bicycle race:
-	* [ ] Somewhere in here, the Grackle shows up again -- to their disbelief; conversation about why should the grackle still be after them with no cargo? -- and chases them into the Garbage Gyre
-		* "It's the same sensation as sticking your hand into a shit-filled toilet bowl."
-	* [ ] Keep this?
+	* [X] Keep this?
 (I'm sort of inclined to, until a professional editor tells me to remove it)
-		* Or cut from post director's cut (see that section)
+		* cut from post director's cut (see that section)
-	* [ ] Should it be moved to a different part of the book? (post-storm, pre-stilt city?)
+	* [X] Should it be moved to a different part of the book? (post-storm, pre-stilt city?)
+		* no, cut it
 * garbage gyre:
 	* [ ] Add a scene where the outside landscape is detected on sonar:
 		* huge sunken wrecked vehicles
 		* maybe getting towards the gargbage gyre -- ships that have sunk
 		* like the dream I had
 	* [ ] Might be cool to have people living out among the garbage gyre hulks -- trash pickers on small boats that wander among the hulks
+	* [ ] Somewhere in here, the Grackle shows up again -- to their disbelief; conversation about why should the grackle still be after them with no cargo? -- and chases them into the Garbage Gyre
+		* "It's the same sensation as sticking your hand into a shit-filled toilet bowl."
 	* [ ] As the Grackle sinks, a voice comes over the ship-to-ship
 		* "Sylvia... you left me up there to die."
 		* "...Owen? ...But how..."